Artifacts and Schemas

 - evidence/report artifacts under

-.veritas/evidence/ - eval drafts under
+.veritas/evidence/ - standards feedback drafts under

-.veritas/eval-drafts/ - eval records under
+.veritas/standards-feedback-drafts/ - standards feedback records under

 Derived read-model artifacts may exist on top of those records.
 Current example:

-- operational check-ins under
+- operational summaries under

 Derived artifacts are useful summaries, but they should not become second sources of truth.